AI ON A STALE CMDB: A CIO'S HONEST ACCOUNT

 The CMDB accuracy question came up in the pre-launch review.
 The team discussed it, noted the 61% figure, and categorized it as a known risk to be managed with human-in-the-loop review gates.
 That framing felt rigorous.
 In retrospect, it was the decision that made the next 30 days inevitable.

-Here’s the critical distinction: a 61% CMDB accuracy rate does not mean 39% of AI outputs will be wrong.
+Here is the critical distinction: a 61% CMDB accuracy rate does not mean 39% of AI outputs will be wrong.
 It means the error distribution is unpredictable.
 An incorrect service relationship in one CI affects every recommendation that includes that CI in its dependency graph.
-When the AI model processes that stale record, it treats it as fact—and every output touching that record inherits the inaccuracy.
+When the AI model processes that stale record, it treats it as fact, and every output touching that record inherits the inaccuracy.
 The model works correctly.
-The data layer doesn’t.
+The data layer does not.

 This is where the concept of Trusted Runtime Truth becomes essential.